fbpx

 Disclosure: I travelled to Graz as a guest of the tourist board as part of a project on slow travel with Captivate.
 As ever, as always, I kept the right to write what I like.
 Also, if you book or buy through any of the links on this page, I get a small commission at no extra cost to you.
 Again, I only recommend products I would actually use and buy.

-Why visit Graz?
+Why Visit Graz?

 Do you enjoy visiting UNESCO World Heritage Sites and being surprised by design?
 Do you like hearty schnitzel, the green gold of pumpkin oil, Italian style buildings and a remarkable joie de vivre?